Skip to content

 On the other hand, a market strategy includes specific things like:

-A pricing strategy isn’t just a case of deciding how much to charge for your product/service; it also affects the type of customers you attract.
+A pricing strategy isn’t just a case of deciding how much to charge for your product/service; it also affects the customers you attract.
 This may change throughout a business’ scale-up journey.

 For example, you may start by targeting SMBs before targeting mid-market and enterprise customers.